Brigham Young and the Mountain Meadows Massacre: Young's investigation

 Young first heard about the massacre from John D. Lee, one of the participants.
-A few days after the massacre, September 29, 1857, Lee briefed Young in Salt Lake City.
+Several weeks after the massacre, September 29, 1857, Lee briefed Young in Salt Lake City.
 (Brigham Young was mistaken when he later testified that the meeting took place "some two of three months after the massacre" Young 1875.)
 Decades later, Young's son, who was 13 in 1857, said that he was in the office during that meeting and that he remembered Lee blaming the massacre on the Native Americans.
 According to Lee, he informed Young that the Mormons were responsible.
 However, Young later testified that he cut Lee off when he started to describe the massacre because he could not bear to hear the details.

 Some time after Lee's meeting with Young, Jacob Hamblin said that he had heard a detailed description of the massacre and Mormon involvement from Lee and that Hamblin had reported it to Young and George A. Smith soon after the massacre.
 Hamblin said he was told by Young and Smith to keep quiet, but that "as soon as we can get a court of justice, we will ferret this thing out."

 When Young sent his report on the massacre to the Commissioner of Indian Affairs in 1858, he said that it was the work of Native Americans.